AndrewChild/LocalBoulders/README.md

 	- PEP8?
 	- move LaTeX specific stuff to its own folder/project
         - maybe move class.ref to genLaTeX
-    - use itertools.count for indexing?
     - limit photo height
 	- seems like annotations are smaller in full width images
     - in contexts where both routes and variations are being refered to interchangably call them climbs
 	- when assigning topos to boulders the code just assigns the topo to the first boulder declared in the routes attribute (not the first boulder in the book order).
 This is kind of useful but its not intended behaviour.
 	- add support for YDS routes
 	  - started this implementaion need to add new attributes to climb to track things link number of bolts routre height and pitches
-	  - right now the grades go into the same histogram should probably change or expand that
+	  - right now the grades go into the same histogram and index should probably change or expand that
     LaTeX:
     - GPS index of boulders
     - arete shortcut